We’re working hard to safeguard our local environment and be the “green” choice for our Isle of Wight holiday cottage guests.

 The Isle of Wight is popular with cyclists and has dedicated cycleways – many following the course of disused railway lines, signed routes, miles of bridleways and quiet country lanes – see Cyclewight for more information.
-Maps and walking guides are available in the cottage.
+Maps and walking guides are available in the cottages.

-Supporting our local community
+West Wight Cottages – supporting our local community

 We support the following organisations through paid membership, donations or volunteering:

 The Isle of Wight Natural History & Archaeological Society – promotes the study of natural history & archaeology, conservation of the flora & fauna of the Isle of Wight and preservation of all objects of special archaeological and geological interest.
 We pay an annual membership subscription.